ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/Mbed_USB_WAV_Audio_Player/Mbed_USB_WAV_Audio_Player.md

 1. Copy and paste the example code below into `main.cpp`.
 1. Make sure the SPI pins for the SDBlockDevice object are correct for your board.
 For example, in the code below, line 10 sets up SPI for the SDBlockDevice for the NXP-K64F Mbed board.
 1. Load a WAV file onto the SD card.
-The example below uses a public domain WAV file called ["Bach-minuet-in-g.wav"](https://github.com/mrcoulter45/mbed-os-5-docs/raw/Mbed_USB_WAV_Audio_Player_Tutorial/docs/tutorials/using_apis/Mbed_USB_WAV_Audio_Player/Bach-minuet-in-g.wav) that is inside a "songs" directory on the SD card<!--no it isn't; you need to download it and put it on the SD card-->.
+The example below uses a public domain WAV file called ["Bach-minuet-in-g.wav"](https://github.com/mrcoulter45/mbed-os-5-docs/raw/Mbed_USB_WAV_Audio_Player_Tutorial/docs/tutorials/using_apis/Mbed_USB_WAV_Audio_Player/Bach-minuet-in-g.wav).
+To use it, download it and put it in a "songs" directory on the SD card.

    If you want to use another file, it must be WAV, PCM signed 16-bit little endian, or else it will not play (because USBAudio does not support any other WAV formats).
 The WAV file can have any sampling rate and any number of channels.
 You can use [Online-convert](https://audio.online-convert.com/convert-to-wav) to generate WAV files with different formats from any source audio file.
 The file "Bach-minuet-in-g.wav" is already in the correct format.

    ![Convert audio to WAV](https://raw.githubusercontent.com/ARMmbed/mbed-os-5-docs/development/docs/images/Mbed_USB_WAV_Audio_Player_img1.png)

-1. Compile the program and flash the binary.<!--some tutorials, like the alarm tutorial, explain how to do this.
-Some don't.
-It might be best to create a page for the tutorials that has building and flashing instructions and link to the troubleshooting section, and then just link all tutorials to it instead of explaining it again and again-->
+1. Compile the program and flash the binary.
 1. Make sure that the board is connected to the host PC over USB.
 1. Select `Mbed Audio` as the host PC's default audio input device.